Wokingham

+Wokingham (/ˈwoʊkɪŋəm/ WOH-king-əm) is a market town and civil parish in Berkshire, England.
+It is the main administrative centre of the wider Borough of Wokingham.
+At the 2021 census the parish had a population of 38,284 and the wider built-up area had a population of 50,325.

 History

 Wokingham means 'Wocca's people's home'.
 Wocca was apparently a Saxon chieftain who may also have owned lands at Wokefield in Berkshire and Woking in Surrey.
 In Victorian times, the name became corrupted to Oakingham, and consequently the acorn with oak leaves is the town's heraldic charge, granted in the 19th century.
 Geologically, Wokingham sits at the northern end of the Bagshot Formation, overlying London clay, suggesting a prehistorical origin as a marine estuary.
 The courts of Windsor Forest were held at Wokingham and the town had the right to hold a market from 1219.
 The Bishop of Salisbury was largely responsible for the growth of the town during this period.
 He set out roads and plots making them available for rent.
 There are records showing that in 1258 he bought the rights to hold three town fairs every year.

-Queen Elizabeth granted a town charter in 1583.
 From the 14th to the 16th centuries, Wokingham was well known for its bell foundry which supplied many churches across the South of England.
 During the Tudor period, Wokingham was well known as a producer of silk.
 Some of the houses involved in these cottage industries are still to be seen in Rose Street.
-The houses with the taller ground floors housed the looms.
-This can be seen from the position of the exterior beams of the houses.
-It is said that one of the original mulberry bushes (favourite food of the silk worm), still remains in one of the gardens.
 In the years 1643–44 Wokingham was regularly raided by both sides in the Civil War.
 These raids would involve the looting of livestock and trading goods, and over thirty buildings were burnt down, accounting for nearly 20% of buildings in the town at that time.
 It was not until the early 18th century that Wokingham had fully recovered.